robinhowlett/slate/source/index.html.md

 Documents may be created with given data.

 <aside class="success">
-Data should be created either as a single `LinkedHashMap` instance (to preserve field ordering) or a `List` of `LinkedHashMap` instances.
-Avoid data being just a primitive data type or `null`.
+Data should be created either as a single <code>LinkedHashMap</code> instance (to preserve field ordering) or a <code>List</code> of <code>LinkedHashMap</code> instances.
+Avoid data being just a primitive data type or <code>null</code>.
 </aside>

 ### Lineage

 For Snaps that have input views and process documents, you should preserve [data lineage](https://en.wikipedia.org/wiki/Data_lineage) (required by [Ultra Pipelines](https://www.snaplogic.com/ultra-pipelines)) between the new output document to be written and the incoming original document by using one of the highlighted `DocumentUtility` methods:

-*Establishes lineage between the new document and the incoming original document, but discards the incoming data*<br />
+*Establishes lineage between the new document and the incoming original document, but discards the incoming data:*<br />
 `Document newDocumentWithLineage = documentUtility.newDocumentFor(originalDocument, data);`

-*Establishes lineage between the new document and the incoming original document and "passes through" the incoming document's data by adding a key named "original" (containing the incoming original document's data) to the new document*<br />
+*Establishes lineage between the new document and the incoming original document and "passes through" the incoming document's data by adding a key named "original" (containing the incoming original document's data) to the new document:*<br />
 `Document seed = documentUtility.newDocument(newData);`<br />
 `Document newDocumentWithLineage = documentUtility.newDocument(seed, originalDocument);`